geospatialem/conferences/2015/2015NACIS.md

 Photo Credit: [Kitty Hurley](http://www.twitter.com/geospatialem)

 #### Usability
-* or a map of the past, you need a custom basemap.
+* For a map of the past, you need a custom basemap.
 * Let the user explore the story as they choose to.
 * As you interact with the map, the URL changes appropriately so it can be shared as you are looking at it. **_THIS IS AMAZING!_**